tbk03/portfolio/docs/03_beauty.md

 }
 ```

+I start by specifying two models:

-Minimal model: the most promising predictor identified in the EDA
+1. A *minimal* model which includes the single most promising predictor identified in the EDA (`ave_teaching_qual`);

-Maximal model: all predictors, where there are multiple predictors relating to the same underlying construct (e.g. `age` and `age_binned`) only one is retained.
+2. A *maximal* model which includes all the potential predictors.
+Where there are multiple predictors relating to the same underlying construct (e.g. `age` and `age_binned`) only one is retained.

 ```r